 - An employee made a request for flexible working three months ago which we approved, but she has changed her mind and wants to alter her hours again.
 Is she allowed to do this?

 - An employee has made a request to reduce her hours, but she has already taken all her 'full-time' holiday for the current year.
 Can we deduct the extra holiday she has taken from her wages, or reduce her holiday allowance for next year?

-- What should I do if I don't want to agree to a request?
+- What should I do if I don't agree to a flexible working request?

-- What happens if I decide not to allow a request for flexible working?
+- What happens if I turn down a flexible working request?

 - What are the advantages of allowing flexible working?

 1. Which employees are allowed to ask for flexible working?